fsprojects/Paket/docs/content/index.md

 What is Paket?
 ==============

-First of all: Paket is work in progress!

 Paket is a package manager for .NET and mono projects.
 It's inspired by [bundler][bundler], but designed to work well with [NuGet][nuget] packages.
 It enables precise and predictable control over what packages the projects within your application reference.
 More details are in the [FAQs](faq.html).